 No collections?
 This is something you have to create as you Save your projects, it’s not automatically generated for you.

-This includes the images that are available free to Cricut users, as well as the 200,000 plus images that are available to Cricut Access subscribers.
-To know which ones are part of Cricut Access, you’ll notice they each have a green flag with a small “a” in it.
+This includes the images that are available free to Cricut users.
+As well as the 200,000 plus images that are available to Cricut Access subscribers.
+To know which ones are part of Cricut Access, look for a green flag with a small “a” in it.

 Besides the free images, and the Cricut Access images, there are additional ala carte images that you pay extra for.
 These are usually licensed images such as Star Wars, Hello Kitty, or Disney images.
 Please note that these are personal use only.
 This means you can’t sell anything you make with these images, even if you purchase them from Cricut.
 You’ll see a price next to all ala carte images.